Office 365 Migration: End User Communication Templates

 Here’s some text that you can copy, customize, and send to users during your project.
 Since there’s slightly different messaging, I broke these templates down into two categories.
 Select a category to retrieve the templates.

 - Merger/acquisistion/divestiture migration templates

 - Shared links templates

 Again, these templates are just examples.
 Please, customize them so they fit your actual project/environment/users.

 How‘s your project going?

 I hope your Office 365 migration goes well, but if you’ve had some snags, let’s chat about getting it back on track.
-We can move your data quickly and safely with one of our super fast and secure data migration solutions.
+We can move your data quickly and safely with one of our super fast and secure Office 365 migration services.